 Admission to the ISF Major is not automatic.
-In order to be considered, the student must first meet with the Student Academic Advisor who will direct the student to a faculty adviser.
+In order to be considered, the student must first contact the Student Academic Advisor who will direct the student to an ISF faculty adviser.
 The application form, available outside of the Student Academic Adviser’s office or on the web page here – ISF Application, allows the student to develop in 750 words her/his Research Program.
-Applications to the major must be submitted to an ISF faculty adviser in advance of the application deadline.
+Applications to the major must be submitted to an ISF faculty adviser via email based on prevailing COVID-19 restrictions.
 The applications are then reviewed by the ISF faculty advisory board.
 Drop-in advising hours for ISF faculty advisers are posted on the ISF bulletin board outside the Student Academic Adviser’s office and online at http://ls.berkeley.edu/dept/isf.
 Students should expect a two to three week turnaround time on application processing.

 Students who have senior standing (more than 90 units, excluding AP credit) will not be allowed to apply to the major unless they are changing their major or pursuing a double major.
 Final acceptance into the major will be contingent on being able to finish the ISF major within L&S change of major and double major guidelines.